NORTHEAST MIDDLE SCHOOL PHILOSOPHY

 - to provide an atmosphere in which concern for the student is as evident as concern for the subject matter.

-Welcome to the 2016-2017 school year.
+Welcome to Northeast.
 Research shows that a student is most successful at school when his parent/guardian is actively involved in supporting the school’s academic and activity programs, attending school events, keeping aware of and encouraging the completion of homework and projects in a timely manner and communicating directly with teachers.

 In other words, the more parents are involved with the middle school child and his school, the greater the student’s performance is likely to improve.
 We welcome your involvement!

 Become an active part of our school community by joining our Northeast Parent & Teacher Organization (NEPTO).